A documentary film about the town America lost in the storm -- Waveland, Mississippi.

 By the end of the day, the town of Waveland no longer existed.
-The largest storm surge in recorded history (which some described as a "giant wave") had risen 40 feet high and washed over Waveland, wiping out almost every structure in the town and the lives of many.
+The largest storm surge in recorded history (which some described as a "giant wave") rose forty feet high and washed over Waveland, wiping out almost every structure in the town and the lives of many.

-Arriving in Waveland by chance only a few days later, director John O'Hagan met and began recording the varying responses of the surviving Waveland residents.
-None had ever expected to experience what they did.
+None of the survivors had ever expected to experience what they did.
 All reacted differently.
-In the weeks, months, and years following the storm, this film follows the residents on their different roads in life and asks the deeply human question of what it means to lose a home and to try to find it again.
+In the days, months, and years following the storm, this film tracks several Waveland residents on their different paths, examining the deeply human question of what it means to lose a home and to try to build one again.